LEARNING

 Types of work to be set

 Each Area of Learning and Experience is very different, in terms of the nature of the study to be undertaken.
-We are also keen to ensure variety for learners in order to engage their interest and allow them to develop their ability to learn in different ways.
+We are keen to ensure variety for learners in order to engage their interest and allow them to develop their ability to learn in different ways.
 They need to experiment to find the best way to study for themselves, as people have preferred styles of and approaches to learning independently.

 So the types and format of tasks will vary, depending on Schemes of Learning for each half term and approaches to study more suited to different disciplines.
 Some examples are:

-- Writing tasks
+- Writing tasks (in books, on paper or online)

-- Reading Challenges
+- Reading Challenges – Accelerated Reader books

 - Booklets